The arts at GSB enrich the student experience and the life of the school.

 Capitalizing on mathematical and collaborative problem-solving skills, students learn to design and build projects.

-As a documentary and media art, learning photography becomes a skill to be used for a lifetime.
+As a documentary and media art, learning photography and visual editing becomes a skill to be used for a lifetime.

 In our media-driven world, digital production skills become a powerful communication tool for students.

-Our 2021 Winter Padlet Art Gallery features artwork from Fine Arts classes, including Woodworking, Photography, Graphic Design, Studio Art, Drawing, Honors Portfolio, and AP 2D Art and Design.
+Our latest student art gallery features work from Fine Arts classes, including Woodworking, Photography, Graphic Design, Studio Art, Drawing, Honors Portfolio, and AP 2D Art and Design.

 Visual Arts Chair